 Program to provide a basic income of $500 a month for 3,250 residents

 "Historically, both public and private institutions have been unwilling to directly invest in low-income people without significant restrictions attached.
-This red tape is in place not because any evidence shows that it is necessary, but rather because our society does not trust that people living in poverty have the character or ability to make good decisions for themselves," President Preckwinkle said.
+This red tape is in place not because any evidence shows that it is necessary, but rather because our society does not trust that people living in poverty have the character or ability to make good decisions for themselves," President Preckwinkle said at the time the program was announced.
 "Cook County is reframing the way we think about government assistance and is proud to be leading the way in the American guaranteed income movement."